top of page

 “Eating makes me anxious.”

-“I prefer coffee — it keeps me moving.”
+“I prefer coffee, it keeps me moving.”

 “Hunger feels dangerous or too intimate.”

-In functional freeze, the body suppresses appetite to protect itself.
-This is why many people quietly search for explanations like “why I don’t feel hunger freeze” without realising their nervous system is in shutdown.
+This is why many people quietly search for explanations like “why I don’t feel hunger” without realising their nervous system is in shutdown.

-Functional freeze appetite collapse is not a choice — it is the body going dim to survive emotional overload.
+Functional freeze appetite collapse is not a choice, it is the body going dim to survive emotional overload.

 Eating requires presence.